-We also completed studies that demonstrated the ability of Sigyn Therapy to extract inflammatory cytokines from human blood plasma.
+We also completed in vitro studies that demonstrated the ability of Sigyn Therapy to extract inflammatory cytokines from human blood plasma.
 These include interleukin-1 beta (IL-1b), interleukin-6 (IL-6), and tumor necrosis factor alpha (TNF-a).
-In a related study, we reduced the circulating presence of 104 nanometer liposomes as a model to evaluate the potential of Sigyn Therapy to address CytoVesicles that transport inflammatory cytokine cargos throughout the bloodstream.
+In a related study, we reduced the circulating presence of liposomes as a model system to evaluate the potential of Sigyn Therapy to address CytoVesicles that transport inflammatory cytokine cargos throughout the bloodstream.

-Additionally, we validated the rapid reduction of hepatic (liver) toxins from human blood plasma, which included ammonia, bile acid and bilirubin.
-Based on these outcomes, we may further investigate the potential of Sigyn Therapy to address acute forms of liver failure.
+Additionally, in vitro studies demonstrated the ability of Sigyn Therapy to deplete hepatic (liver) toxins from human blood plasma, which included ammonia, bile acid and bilirubin.
+Based on these outcomes, we may further investigate the potential of Sigyn Therapy to address acute forms of liver failure in future studies.

-Subsequent to our in vitro milestone achievements, we completed in vivo animal studies at the University of Michigan, which demonstrated Sigyn Therapy to be well tolerated.
-In the studies, Sigyn Therapy was administered via standard dialysis machines utilizing conventional blood-tubing sets, for periods up to six hours in eight porcine (pig) subjects.
+Subsequent to our in vitro study results, we completed in vivo animal studies of Sigyn Therapy at the University of Michigan.
+In these studies, Sigyn Therapy was administered via standard dialysis machines utilizing conventional blood-tubing sets, for periods up to six hours in eight porcine (pig) subjects.
 Important criteria for treatment safety, including hemodynamic parameters, serum chemistries and hematologic measurements, were stable across all eight subjects.